millipedia/TextformatterLiteVideoEmbed/README.md

     $nonce = base64_encode(random_bytes(20));
     $page->set('nonce', $nonce);

 There are configuration settings to style the colours of the placeholder play buttons.

+It finally has its own thread on the PW forums now at https://processwire.com/talk/topic/28820-textformatterlitevideoembed/

 s.